Choreographers

 Jun 05, 2021 at 12:48 PM

-Eduardo C (Likely) says
+Eduardo C (Moderate) says

 Music is very scientific.
 AI can read BPM and adapt types of choreographies towards the demographics and preferences of the audience by the analysis of their facial expressions and attention spam of their visuals.